gura-conf/gura/gura.md

 Any Unicode character may be escaped with the `\uXXXX` or `\UXXXXXXXX` forms.
 The escape codes must be valid Unicode [scalar values](https://unicode.org/glossary/#unicode_scalar_value).

-All other escape sequences not listed above are reserved; if they are used, TOML should produce an error.
+All other escape sequences not listed above are reserved; if they are used, Gura should produce an error.

 Sometimes you need to express passages of text (e.g. translation files) or would like to break up a very long string into multiple lines.
-TOML makes this easy.
+Gura makes this easy.

 **Multi-line basic strings** are surrounded by three quotation marks on each side and allow newlines.
 A newline immediately following the opening delimiter will be trimmed.
 All other whitespace and newline characters remain intact.